-Women shot to death in Littlerock
+Woman shot to death in Littlerock

 –

-1 comment for "Women shot to death in Littlerock"
+9 comments for "Woman shot to death in Littlerock"

 Tim Scott says

-Note: UPDATED: The deceased has been identified as 18-year-old Amber Alvarado of Long Beach, according to the Los Angeles County Coroner’s Office.